1. Complete a Safety Course

 Regular sessions at the QRA Belmont shooting complex are to be found on the calendar.

-Acceptable documentary evidence of formal firearms training must be provided (e.g., Service ID card, a copy of a Certificate of Discharge, an Interstate Shooters Licence or proof of an expired Queensland Firearms Licence).
-It is at the discretion of the course instructor to determine whether RPL can be accepted.
+Acceptable documentary evidence of formal firearms training maybe accepted (e.g., Service ID card, a copy of a Certificate of Discharge, an Interstate Shooters Licence or proof of an expired Queensland Firearms Licence).
+It is at the discretion of the course instructor to determine whether sufficient knowledge to warrant RPL being given.

 If you would like to renew, maintain, or cancel your firearms licence, it is best to visit the Queensland Police Service Weapons Licensing Branch website.
 You will find information there which will answer your firearms licensing enquiries.

 If you need support in applying for your licence, there is the option to use the QRA’s application support service.